Arriving to Darwin

 #10 Indo Pacific Marine reef exhibition

-Next day, we went to one of the closest to city attractions in Darwin – Indo Pacific Marine reef exhibition.
+The next day, we went to one of the closest city attractions in Darwin – the Indo Pacific Marine reef exhibition.
 In a small pool, 40 years ago, an enthusiast set up a reef which, according to the information provided, does not need any human intervention except for adding rainwater for evaporated one.

 The angler fish sits crouching somewhere at the bottom, but when it smells the food, it bounces with its “paws” and quickly grabs the prey in its mouth.

 We were also told where to buy fresh fish straight from the fisherman.
 And the best part: “Sunsets in the dry season?
 Nobody from the locals is watching them!
 The best sunsets are in the wet season.
 You can see lightning bolts that hit the mountains which are made of iron.
 This is something, now sunsets are boring”.
 Well, ok I will add the wet season sunset to my bucket list.

 In the middle of the tour, we were offered to taste an exotic fruit called jackfruit.
 We later found out that jackfruit is the biggest fruit that grows on trees.
 When served, it looked like small orange bulbs that tasted like mango fixed with carrot.